Home | Browse Topics | Immigration & refugees | Refugees | Who qualifies as a “refugee”

 Who is a “refugee”?

-You will be recognised as a refugee if:
+You might be recognised as a refugee if:

 • you’re unable, or because of that fear, unwilling, to return to that country.